inductiva/inductiva/docs/introduction/data_flow.md

 Of course, the receiving VM needs to have enough storage space to execute your simulation.
 Typically, the input data for a simulation is relatively small.
 In the example above, the files required to run the simulation only have `1.53` MB.
 The challenge is the size of the outputs produced by running the simulation, which can easily get to dozens of GB, so VMs need to have large enough disk space installed.

 Now, VM storage space can turn out to be pretty expensive, so we allow users to explicitly define the amount of VM storage dedicated to storing the results of the simulation, taking into account what they believe is the reasonable effective and realistic amount needed.
 The size of the storage in the computational resources is selected in the initialization with the parameter `data_disk_gb`.
+Note that when running simulations on the shared pool of resources it is not possible to configure the disk storage, therefore, simulations that may occupy more than the available, 30 GB, will fail.

 When the simulation finishes running, the output files are uploaded to the respective task folder in the user's remote storage and they become available to be downloaded by the user whenever required.
+When this process finishes the corresponding data in the worker is freed.
+Therefore, the worker storage only needs to account for a simulation at a time.

 ### What to Read Next